 If you want to use the results page, your theme must provide a

 You may have to adjust the design of your theme to integrate the results page.

-By default, the results page is disabled to prevent your template from breaking.
-It can be enabled by navigating to Stores > Configuration > Algolia Search > Instant Search Results Page.
+To enable the results page, go to Stores > Algolia Search > Instant Search Results Page.

 By default, the following widgets are enabled:

 - Hits.
 A list of products matching the users’ query

 - Pagination.
 Navigation links between the results pages